pragma-/pbot/doc/Admin.md

        <PBot> bob also known as: bob!~bob@user/bob (seen 5m ago), bobby!~bob@user/bob (seen 6d ago), robert!~bob@127.0.0.1 (seen 20d ago)

 ### akalink
-The `akalink` command manually links two message history accounts together.
+PBot's message history has an advanced user-tracking algorithm in order to ensure that messages are being stored in the right message history accounts.
+But sometimes users connect from wholly distinct accounts with no obviously linkable metadata.
+But if you know for certain that they are the same individual, you can use the `akalink` command to manually link two message history accounts together.

 Usage: `akalink <target id> <alias id> [type]`